candytale55/ANKI-VOCABULARY/EN_Notas_Placeholder.md

 These verbs are fundamental for everyday communication in Portuguese.
 They cover a wide range of actions and are essential for building sentences and expressing yourself in various situations.

-Certainly!
-Here's a sample prompt for creating a verb conjugation table for the verb "Ir" (to go) in Portuguese:
+## PROMPT FOR VERBS

-I would like to create a table that displays verb conjugations in Portuguese for the verb "Fazer" (to do / make).
+I would like to create a table that displays verb conjugations in Portuguese for the verb "poder" (can/to be able to).
 The table should include three columns: Present, Past, and Future.
 Each cell within these columns should contain a complete sentence in Portuguese.
 The pronoun and verb form should be bold.
 Here's an example of what I'm looking for using the verb Ir (to go):

 | Present | Past | Future |
 | --- | --- | --- |